Solve For B Ax By C

 • Simplified equation: by = c - ax

 2. Divide by 'y': Now that you have isolated the term by, the next step is to isolate 'b' itself.
 Since 'b' is multiplied by 'y', you can isolate 'b' by dividing both sides of the equation by 'y'.
-Again, this maintains the equality of the equation.
-It's important to note that this step is only valid if y is not equal to zero.
+Again, this maintains the equality of the equation. don't forget to note that this step is only valid if y is not equal to zero.
 If y is zero, the equation becomes ax = c, and 'b' disappears from the equation.

 • Equation: by = c - ax